PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 complete adjacent family, preserving every current call location and order;
 do not make a partial structural-rewrite migration.

+The four boundary-input BatchMatMul invocations are now migrated as one complete family.
+Every retry position calls `run_boundary_input_batchmatmul_cleanup` without changing its surrounding pass order.
+The stable `LAYOUT_PLAN` pass ID is `layout.boundary_input_batchmatmul`.
+A shared exact matcher guards the exclusive model-input Transpose, accepted NCX boundary permutation, model-output protection, and BatchMatMul-only fan-out before snapshotting.
+Consumer rewiring and structural deletion update one `ModelIRGraphIndex` differentially, and pruning synchronizes the session `LayoutState`.
+The legacy helper remains available through the existing compatibility wrapper.

+Sequential verification completed with:

+- `28 passed` for boundary-chain behavior, runner diagnostics, architecture, and pass-efficiency coverage; the successful fixture required exactly one full GraphIndex build and one transactional snapshot;
+- `1 passed, 760 deselected` for the rank-4 MatMul boundary conversion fixture;
+- Tier 0 `batch_matmul.onnx` `-cotof` evaluation with every output compared, `evaluation_pass=true`, and maximum absolute error `0.0`;
+- `1081 passed, 5 deselected, 2 warnings in 137.98s` for the full direct suite.

+The temporary Tier 0 output directory was deleted.
+Validation remained single-process and sequential, and no dependency or TensorFlow import was added.
+The next raw-family inventory should now consider the three Pad-Mul invocations, but only migrate the full structural unit after confirming their surrounding ordering and the earlier regression guard.

 ## Previous pause checkpoint — `fb-refactor2` after `19cb989`

 ### Completed work